This DIY coordinates sign is perfect as a gift or even for your own home!

 I found this old board in the garage that would be perfect for the sign.

 As you can see, I’ve already cut out my graphic.

-I created it in Picmonkey and transferred it over to my Silhouette to cut.
-Picmonkey is a super user friendly program I highly recommend.
+I created it on my computer and transferred it over to my Silhouette to cut.

 Want to see how easy it is to use your own designs inside of Silhouette?
 Click here >>> How To Import Your Own Designs Into Silhouette Cameo.